gatsbyjs/gatsby/docs/blog/2018-06-14-announcing-gatsby-v2-beta-launch/index.md

   We’ve renamed `sizes` and `resolutions` to `fluid` and `fixed`, `boundActionCreators` to `actions`, as well as other changes intended to make API names more consistent and prevent common gotchas.

-  To see the full list of renamings, take a look at [image queries](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#rename-responsive-image-queries), [actions](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#rename-code-classlanguage-textboundactioncreatorscode-to-code-classlanguage-textactionscode) and the [babel](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#change-code-classlanguage-textmodifybabelrccode-to-code-classlanguage-textoncreatebabelconfigcode) and [webpack](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#change-code-classlanguage-textmodifywebpackconfigcode-to-code-classlanguage-textoncreatewebpackconfigcode) API hooks.
+  To see the full list of renamings, take a look at the upgrade guide for [image queries](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#rename-responsive-image-queries), [actions](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#rename-code-classlanguage-textboundactioncreatorscode-to-code-classlanguage-textactionscode) and the [babel](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#change-code-classlanguage-textmodifybabelrccode-to-code-classlanguage-textoncreatebabelconfigcode) and [webpack](https://next.gatsbyjs.com/docs/migrating-from-v1-to-v2/#change-code-classlanguage-textmodifywebpackconfigcode-to-code-classlanguage-textoncreatewebpackconfigcode) API hooks.

 - Hotter Hot Reloading

   Previously, hot reloading of code and data had been dependent on new webpack builds.
 On larger sites, that could take ten or fifteen seconds -- more like lukewarm reloading, really.
-With [_ludicrous mode_](https://twitter.com/gatsbyjs/status/974507205121617920) we’ve decoupled data updates from webpack so that updating your site's content is always instantaneous.
+With [_ludicrous mode_](https://twitter.com/gatsbyjs/status/974507205121617920) we’ve decoupled data updates from webpack so changes you make to your content show up on your site at blistering speeds.

 - Upgraded Dependencies

   Gatsby is built on top of amazing JavaScript libraries.
-In this beta we're delighted to ship the latest improvements from webpack, Babel, and React to you.
+In this beta, we're delighted to ship the latest improvements from webpack, Babel, and React to you.

   Key upgrades include: